 On April 11, 2018, Mr. Ashley once again saw Dr. Tohidi.
 The treatment note that day indicates he recommended Mr. Ashley undergo right shoulder surgery.
 Dr. Tohidi found that Mr. Ashley had pain with active movement.
 He opined that the examination indicated rotator cuff pathology or a partial tear of the supraspinatus or infraspinatus tendon.
 Dr. Tohidi stated that the initial diagnosis of shoulder contusion was no longer valid based upon Mr. Ashley's subsequent and current medical findings.
+On April 24, 2018, Dr. Tohidi requested authorization for a right shoulder subacromial decompression Mumford procedure with possible rotator cuff repair.
+He opined that the surgery was necessary to treat Mr. West's right shoulder impingement syndrome.
+The request was denied on May 21, 2018.

 In a June 22, 2018, supplemental report, Dr. Mukkamala opined that Mr. Ashley did not develop right shoulder impingement as a result of his compensable injury.
 He stated that the impingement was the result of crowding in the joint due to degenerative changes.
-To support his opinion, Dr. Mukkamala relied upon the right shoulder MRI, which showed preexisting hypertrophic degenerative spurring in the acromioclavicular joint.
+Dr. Mukkamala opined that his conclusion was supported by the right shoulder MRI, which showed preexisting hypertrophic degenerative spurring in the acromioclavicular joint.
 Dr. Mukkamala stated that the compensable injury caused a right shoulder contusion only.
 Regarding the cervical spine, Dr. Mukkamala opined that the disc displacement was not the result of the compensable injury.
-He found that the cervical changes were degenerative in nature and that his opinion as supported by the findings of Dr. Daffner, who also saw degenerative changes in the cervical imaging.
+He found that the cervical changes were degenerative in nature and that his opinion was supported by the findings of Dr. Daffner, who also saw degenerative changes in the cervical imaging.